gorenje/backend/README.md

 need [ruby 2.4.2](.ruby-version) which you can install using [rvm](https://en.wikipedia.org/wiki/Ruby_Version_Manager) or [rbenv](https://github.com/rbenv/rbenv).
-After that, it's a matter of installer bundler and the gems:
+After that, it's a matter of installing bundler and all required gems:

     gem install bundler
     bundle